Advances in Artificial Intelligence: A Review for the Creative Industries: Current Advanced AI Technologies

 \subsection{Large language models}

-LLMs are based on transformer models using self-attention mechanisms as their core modules.
-Training LLMs comprises two steps: i) pre-training in an unsupervised learning manner, and ii) fine-tuning to a specific task or prompt-tuning for better user inputs.
-The models are first `pre-trained' with a large amount of unlabelled text data to learn the meaning of words, and the relationships between those words, before using them to adapt to a downstream task.
-This is why OpenAI refers to their model as a Generative Pre-trained Transformer (GPT).
+{ LLMs are based on transformer models using self-attention mechanisms as their core modules.
+Training comprises two steps: i) pre-training with large amounts of unlabelled text data in an unsupervised manner to learn word meanings and relationships, and ii) task adaptation through either fine-tuning or prompt-tuning.
+This pre-training approach is why OpenAI refers to their model as a Generative Pre-trained Transformer (GPT).

-Fine-tuning involves training the model on new datasets.
-The drawback is, however, that these data need to be large enough to ensure generalization to new tasks.
-Prompt-tuning and prompt engineering are relatively new disciplines for developing and optimizing prompts to efficiently use language models.
-Prompts guide the way AI models interpret and respond to user queries.
-Prompt engineering is the process of structuring text or phrasing that guides the model towards generating the desired output.
-This relies heavily on trial and error, and an understanding of how the model responds.
-Prompt-tuning, on the other hand, involves training a small set of parameters before utilizing the LLM, thus requiring a relatively small amount of new data.
-This approach essentially converts text inputs into task-specific virtual inputs, referred to as tokens, while the pre-trained LLM remains unchanged \cite{Lester:power:2021}.
-The main drawback of prompt-tuning is the lack of interpretability.
-This paradigm has, however, extended to other domains, such as visual prompt tuning \cite{Jia:VPT:2022}.
-For a comprehensive survey of LLMs, please refer to \cite{zhao:survey:2023}.
+Fine-tuning involves training the model on new datasets, which must be large enough to ensure generalization to new tasks.
+Prompt-tuning and prompt engineering are emerging disciplines focused on developing and optimizing prompts for efficient model use.
+Prompts guide how AI models interpret and respond to user queries.
+Prompt engineering structures text or phrasing to steer the model toward desired outputs, relying heavily on experimentation and understanding model behavior.
+Prompt-tuning instead trains a small set of parameters before using the LLM, requiring relatively little new data.
+This approach converts text inputs into task-specific virtual tokens while keeping the pre-trained model unchanged \cite{Lester:power:2021}.
+Its main drawback is reduced interpretability, though the paradigm has extended to other domains such as visual prompt tuning \cite{Jia:VPT:2022}.
+For a comprehensive survey of LLMs, see \cite{zhao:survey:2023}.}

 To date, there are many LLM platforms as shown in Fig. \ref{fig:FLASK_LLM_and_history}.
 Fig. \ref{fig:FLASK_LLM_and_history}(a) shows their timeline.
 Many surveys and evaluations of LLMs are also available \cite{zhao:survey:2023,Chang:Survey:2024,YAO:Survey:2024}.
 These include FLASK (Fine-grained Language Model Evaluation based on Alignment Skill Sets) \cite{Ye:FLASK:2024} which evaluates LLMs based on 12 fine-grained skills for comprehensive language model evaluation: logical correctness, logical robustness, logical efficiency, factuality, commonsense understanding, comprehension, insightfulness, completeness, metacognition, conciseness, readability, and harmlessness.
 Evaluation results from FLASK are shown in Fig. \ref{fig:FLASK_LLM_and_history} (b).